 No, not really.
 Italy is enormous and varied, and you could spend a month in Tuscany alone without getting bored.
 But 10 days is enough to have a brilliant first trip, see some of the country’s most famous cities, eat extremely well, and come home with a list of places you want to return to.

 The key is accepting what you can’t fit in.
-You won’t see the Amalfi Coast, Cinque Terre, Sicily, the Dolomites AND the main cities in 10 days.
+You won’t see the Amalfi Coast, Sicily, the Dolomites AND the main cities in 10 days.
 Trying to cram it all in means you spend half your trip on trains and the other half speed-walking through museums.
 We’ve made that mistake, and it’s no fun.

 For a first visit to Italy, we think Rome, Florence, and Venice are non-negotiable.
 Rome has 2,000 years of history you can walk through.
 Florence is where the Renaissance happened, and the art collections prove it.
 Venice is unlike anywhere else on Earth.